Michelpinto/Michelpinto/README.md

 ### 👋 Hi, I’m Michel Pinto a Frontend Web Developer.

 - 👀 I’m interested in getting better and develop new skills.
-- 🌱 I’m currently working on projects and learning TypeScript.
 - 💞️ I’m looking to collaborate on many projects and tackle real world problems with code.
 - 🚀 Constantly building and learning cool stuff.